Course Organization and Learning

 You can use any machine for the project.
 However, cluster machines may have other load which makes measuring difficult.
 Thus, we recommend to use your own machines for the project.
 In case the members in a team have different processors/architectures, you can pick one or two.
 Most optimizations will be similar.
 If something becomes processor specific, you can show this in the results.

 - If I repeat the course, can I take part of the grade (e.g., the project) with me?

 - Is there a second opportunity in case I cannot attend the midterm?

 No. If you miss the midterm you lose the points.
 But we always announce the date in the beginning of the semester so you can plan.

 The final grade is communicated, as usual, after the grade conference.
-In exceptional cases (e.g., tight deadline to start Master thesis) it may be done earlier.
-If you think an exceptional case applies to you, please contact Ms. Spicher (study administration) for help.
+If you need to know earlier if you passed (e.g., to start Master thesis), please contact Ms. Spicher (study administration) for help.
+If appropriate she will then ask us.
 The points for homeworks and the midterm are communicated during the semester; the points for the project after the grade conference upon request.

 How do I disable TurboBoost on OS X? (no guarantees for the below)

 - How do I disable AMD Precision Boost? (no guarantees for the below)

 Theese tools do not turn precision boost off, but they let you control the frequency of the cores.